User Identification & Management

 How to use the failure delegates

-If identity verification fails, the SDK will invoke the authenticationFailed delegate to notify the application of the failure:
+If identity verification fails, the SDK will invoke the authenticationFailed

-Authentication failure reasonWhen is it calledWhen to use
+Authentication failure reason | When is it called | When to use |

-When no 'user authentication token' is providedIf you do not plan on sending a 'user authentication token' when implementing SDK, but plan on implementing it in the future, you can use this failure delegate to show your own alerts to the user, such as a prompt to update the app.
+HelpshiftAuthenticationFailureReason .REASON_AUTH_TOKEN_NOT_PROVIDED | When no 'user authentication token' is provided | If you do not plan on sending a 'user authentication token' when implementing SDK, but plan on implementing it in the future, you can use this failure delegate to show your own alerts to the user, such as a prompt to update the app.
 You may want to use this if you are using the login API without the 'user authentication token', since these users will be considered unverified once 'Identity Verification' is enabled on the Dashboard.
-Using this delegate is completely optional - Helpshift will prevent unverified users from being able to file Issues, as mentioned previously.
+Using this delegate is completely optional - Helpshift will prevent unverified users from being able to file Issues, as mentioned previously. |

-When the 'user authentication token' is invalidIf the HMAC Digest being provided via LoginAPI is invalid, then Helpshift will prevent the users from filing Issues.
+HelpshiftAuthenticationFailureReason .REASON_INVALID_AUTH_TOKEN | When the 'user authentication token' is invalid | If the HMAC Digest being provided via LoginAPI is invalid, then Helpshift will prevent the users from filing Issues.
 The 'user authentication token' can be invalid if:

-The authentication failure reason is wrapped in an enum HelpshiftAuthenticationFailureReason.
+The authentication failure reason is wrapped in an enum HelpshiftAuthenticationFailureReason

 Example: